Skip to content

 post_cleanup = "echo 'Worktree cleanup complete'"

-Environment Variables and Arguments
+Environment variables and arguments

 All hooks receive the following environment variables:

-• AUTOWT_WORKTREE_DIR: Path to the worktree directory
+• AUTOWT_WORKTREE_DIR: Path to the worktree directory (always set, even if directory doesn't exist yet or has been deleted)

 • AUTOWT_MAIN_REPO_DIR: Path to the main repository directory